MightyElemental/word-guesser-solver/README.md

 ## Setup
 1. Download the jar file (or build from source)
 2. Download a dictionary file\*
+3. Rename the file to `english.txt` and place next to the jar file

 \*For the dictionary, I selected the 'ENGLISH - 194,000 words TXT' option from the following website: http://www.gwicks.net/dictionaries.htm